-Screen for ACEs and Refer Patients to Community Health Workers Community resources can help reduce adverse childhood experiences and toxic stress
+Screening for ACES and referring patients to resources through Community Health Workers can help reduce adverse childhood experiences and toxic stress

 - Implement a seamless screening, referral and response process to support families who are at risk of experiencing negative mental and physical health outcomes that stem from traumatic life events.

 - Support forming a strong network of care where patients are able toaccess one of the key services beyond the doctor’s office.

 - Have community health workers be the link between the patient, thedoctor’s office, and community-based resources to ensure closed-loop referrals.

 Download our Fresno County Trauma-Informed Network of Care Brochure Today